clue2solve/toolshell/docs/index.md

 Once you are in the VS-code,   you can always open the integrated terminal and use all the commands / tools that are included there.

 ### The Tools included
+1. The Default shell is `zsh` installed with '`oh-my-zsh`.
+The prompt enabled is `steeef` and the plugins installed are `git kubectl zsh-autosuggestions zsh-kubectl-prompt`

 1. code-server
     The image will have a running vs-code accessible via the browser on port 8443